apaks/ena/README.md

 - fit double Gaus, diff-of-Gaus, contrast response function
 - Neural decoding

-Conttaines jupyter nbs that were used to analyze and plot neural data from the following papers:
+Containes jupyter nbs that were used to analyze and plot neural data from the following papers:

 Pak A, Ryu E, Li C, Chubykin AA.
 Top-Down Feedback Controls the Cortical Representation of Illusory Contours in Mouse Primary Visual Cortex.
 J Neurosci.
 2020;40(3):648-660. doi:10.1523/JNEUROSCI.1998-19.2019